NavyaG-lab/Tech-writer/hausmeister/monitoring_nightly_run.md

 In order to use Sonar to check the run, you'll need the relevant [metapod transaction](../glossary.md#transaction) ID.

-If you have `nucli` and `quay.io`, you can do the following for today's transaction id:
+If you have `nucli` you can do the following for today's transaction id:

 `nu datainfra sabesp -- utils tx-id`